 AAVSO publications provide the astronomical community with valuable information.
-The type of published information is diverse, and includes The Journal of the AAVSO, a peer-reviewed collection of scientific papers focused on variable stars, the Manual for Visual Observing, now available in eight languages, the CCD Observing Manual, the quarterly AAVSO Newsletter, the Eclipsing Binary and RR Lyrae Ephemerides, and the AAVSO Annual Report.
+The type of published information is diverse, and includes The Journal of the AAVSO, a peer-reviewed collection of scientific papers focused on variable stars, the Manual for Visual Observing (available in fourteen languages), the Guide to CCD Photometry, the DSLR Observing Manual, the quarterly AAVSO Newsletter, the monthly AAVSO Communications, and the AAVSO Annual Report.

 The Speakers Bureau is a service established for people and groups looking for enthusiastic, knowledgeable speakers.